-When referring to corporate filings, even a small detail and minor error can be the reason of failure in meeting specific filing requirements.
+When referring to corporate filings, even a minor error can be the reason for failure in meeting specific filing requirements.
 Some common mistakes in the industry are name issues, misstatements or omissions.
-Instead of fearing mistakes, getting professional help will be more beneficial for you.
 Every company type has key advantages and disadvantages.
-Here are some things to think about if you are deciding whether to form an LLC incorporate as an S corporation or C corporation or to file a DBA.
+Here are some things to think about if you are deciding whether to form an LLC incorporate as an S corporation, or C corporation, or to file a DBA.

 A C Corporation is a business entity which profits are taxed separately from it’s owners.
 The company is managed by a board of directors, which is elected by the owners.
 But they have limited liability and are not responsible for their debts.

 DBA name is a fictitious business name entirely different from your personal name, partner’s name or the officially registered LLC or corporation name.
 The legal name must match the name of the person or entity that owns the business.
 Then, you can rename it and register it as a DBA name.

 A limited partnership has at least one general partner and one limited partner.
 The general partner has the same role as a general partnership: controlling the company’s day-to-day operations and also being personally liable for business debts.

 LLC is a legal structure by which the members of the company cannot be held personally liable for the company’s debts or liabilities.
 While each state has some differences to forming an Limited Liability Company, they all have similar general principles:

 A Limited Liability Partnership is basically a general partnership but with the addition of giving the partners at least some limited personal liability.
 Some states provide a limitation of personal responsibility that is similar to a corporation.

 A Nonprofit corporation is a special type of corporation which must meet specific tax-exempt purposes.
 Furthermore, to qualify for Nonprofit status, your corporation must be formed to benefit: the public, a specific group of individuals, or the membership of the Nonprofit.